isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-clean-dried-latex-paint-from-paint-sprayer.markdown

 Moreover, dried paint impends paint flowability from the canister to the gun channel.
 Indeed, self-thinning of paint under application is inhibited thus affecting the quality of the finish layer.
 Importantly, dried paint affects spray tip diameter due to excess abrasive forces from solid paint.
 ### 4. Reduced Sprayers Service life
 Dried paint causes internal blockage and channel clogging, which leads to sprayer fatigue during paint application.
-The paint gun wears due to excess abrasive force and filter tear often thus reducing the entire service life.
-The inlet strainer is also clogged by dried paint limiting paint intake and overall performance.
+The paint gun wears due to excess abrasive force and filter tear often thus reducing the entire service life.Â The inlet strainer is also clogged by dried paint limiting paint intake and overall performance.
 > See Also:
 > [Removing Latex Paint from Concrete](https://pestpolicy.com/how-to-remove-latex-paint-from-concrete/)
 ### 5. Nozzle or tip Damage
 The sprayers nozzle is blocked by dried paint while the tip is often eroded by the solid paint particle as forced spray painting is undertaken  increased tip diameter leads to surface overspray.
 In addition, continuous strained spray application damages the nozzle and wears the tips O-ring, which kills the sprayers overall performance.
-### 6. Frequent Repair and  High Maintenance Cost
+### 6. Frequent Repair and Â High Maintenance Cost
 With internal blockage and channel clogging, some sprayer parts like filters and tips fail too.
 Repair and part replacement are done frequently, which raises maintenance costs.
 Moreover, metallic spray guns may rust and fail eventually due to continuous internal fatigue initiated by internal paint strains.
 Importantly, the running cost of the sprayer increases with time due to high energy uptake.
 > See Also: